Top Chef: All-Stars L.A.

 Top Chef: All-Stars L.A. is the seventeenth season of the American reality television series Top Chef.
 The season was first announced on November 16, 2019, during a Top Chef-themed panel at Bravo's inaugural fan convention, BravoCon.
 The competition was filmed in Los Angeles, California, the same setting as the second season.
-The season finale took place in Italy, marking the first time the show has traveled to Europe.
+The season finale took place in Tuscany, Italy, marking the first time the show has traveled to Europe.
 As with the previous all-stars edition, the cast of All-Stars L.A. was composed entirely of returning contestants.
 Padma Lakshmi and Tom Colicchio returned to judge, along with Gail Simmons, following her absence from the previous season.
 Along with the return of Last Chance Kitchen, a new web series titled What Would Tom Do? debuted, showcasing Colicchio's approach to the contestants' various challenges.
 The winner received US$250,000.